Kellaki Village

 Ottoman Era and British Rule

-During this time, the population of Kellaki was predominantly Greek Orthodox, and the church played a central role in the community.
-The Church of the Transfiguration of the Saviour, one of the oldest churches in the village, became a focal point for religious and social life.
-The church, with its beautiful frescoes and architecture, stands as a testament to the village’s rich religious heritage.
+Kellaki’s population was predominantly Greek Orthodox during this time.
+The church played a central role in community life.
+The Church of the Transfiguration of the Saviour, one of the oldest in the village, became a focal point for religious and social activities.
+Its

 Modern Era and Cultural Heritage